coletonodonnell/coleton.io/content/posts/algo.md

 #### Synopsis

 Radix sort also works on the bin principle, but instead of taking max value as the size, it uses the base.
 So for the decimal system, base 10, we have 10 bins, 0-9.
 So for value say, 278, it goes in bin 8.
 Well that is cool, but the issue is that this isn't sorted, well, drop everything and then extract.
-Set bins to null again, and then sort by second space, eg. 257 goes in the 5 bin.
+Set bins to null again, and then sort by second space, e.g..
+257 goes in the 5 bin.
 Do this again for each space, and you'll get a sorted array:

 #### Implementation